xcart/xc5-manual/en/modules/booking/setting_up_a_bookable_product_with_variants.md

     2. Provide a name for the new product class (in our case, "Hotel") and save the changes:
         ![]({{site.baseurl}}/attachments/8750040/8718729.png?effects=drop-shadow)

-    3. Click the <u>Edit attributes</u> link opposite the product class name to go to a page where you can configure attributes:
+    3. Click the Edit attributes link opposite the product class name to go to a page where you can configure attributes:
         ![]({{site.baseurl}}/attachments/8750040/8718730.png?effects=drop-shadow)

     4. On the page that opens, select to add a new attribute: